To ask an FAQ question for this page* click here ASK FAQ QUESTION

 Running the air system in "fan" mode will cycle air through the home without turning on the AC or heater.
 Many programmable thermostats have a setting for this as well.

 Yes!
-All Blue-Tube and Fresh-Aire UV AHU lamps are interchangeable.
-When it's time to replace your UV lamp you have 4 options to select from: 1 Year, 2 Year, 1 Year Odor Control, and 2 Year Odor Control.
+Fresh-Aire UV lamps are interchangeable.
+When it's time to replace your 1 year UV lamp you can upgrade to a 2 year model.

 Yes, Over time the UV effectiveness of the lamps decreases even though the lamp may still be putting out visible light.
 '1 Year' and '2 Year' lamp designations refer to effective UV output not when the lamp will burn out.